Aging & Health A to Z

 Don’t use antimicrobials to treat bacteriuria in older adults unless specific urinary tract symptoms are present.

 Cohort studies have found no adverse outcomes for older men or women associated with asymptomatic bacteriuria.
-Antimicrobial treatment studies for asymptomatic bacteriuria in older adults demonstrate no benefits and show increased adverse antimicrobial effects.
+Antimicrobial treatment studies for asymptomatic bacteriuria in older adults show no benefits and show increased adverse antimicrobial effects.
 Consensus criteria has been developed to characterize the specific clinical symptoms that, when associated with bacteriuria, define urinary tract infection.
 Screening for and treatment of asymptomatic bacteriuria is recommended before urologic procedures for which mucosal bleeding is anticipated.

 Don’t prescribe cholinesterase inhibitors for dementia without periodic assessment for perceived cognitive benefits and adverse gastrointestinal effects.

 The 2012 AGS Beers criteria lists megestrol acetate and cyproheptadine as medications to avoid in older adults.
-Systematic reviews of cannabinoids, dietary polyunsaturated fatty acids (DHA and EPA), thalidomide and anabolic steroids, have not identified adequate evidence for the efficacy and safety of these agents for weight gain.
+Systematic reviews of cannabinoids, dietary polyunsaturated fatty acids (DHA and EPA), thalidomide, and anabolic steroids have not identified adequate evidence for the efficacy and safety of these agents for weight gain.
 Mirtazapine is likely to cause weight gain or increased appetite when used to treat depression, but there is little evidence to support its use to promote appetite and weight gain in the absence of depression.